How to Build a Monarch Yu-Gi-Oh Deck

 - Strike of the Monarchs

 A limited card, The Monarchs Stormforth offers the brilliant ability of tributing your opponent's monsters instead of your own for the small price of being unable to use your extra deck that turn.
-Pantheism of the Monarchs is also limited, and lets you discard a Monarch spell/trap to draw two cards, then it can banish itself to add one of three randomized Monarch spells/trap to your hand.
+Pantheism of the Monarchs is also limited.
+It lets you discard a Monarch spell/trap to draw two cards, then it can banish itself to add one of three randomized Monarch spells/trap to your hand.

 Domain of the True Monarchs is an absolutely amazing field spell that shuts down your opponent's extra deck access while you control a tribute summoned monster, and it can reduce the levels of your Monarchs, making them easier to summon.